1.

 |

-with a tube polisher and prepared to receive the
+the bear metal with a tube polisher and prepared to

-appropriate bonding adhesive.
-We also make new metal
+receive the appropriate bonding adhesive.
+We also make

 |